AustinBCole/MexicanTreasure/README.md

 1. Write a how-to guide or blog post that walks readers through the work done to implement this project

+# **Complete the First Iteration**

+1. Add radio buttons next to available and unavailable choices
+    - The radio buttons only toggle when the choice is available
+2. Add a next button below the choices - the scene does not change until the next button is pressed
+3. Add a border around each choice
+4. Before I complete the list for the completion of this first iteration, perform more competitor research on ipod touch

 # **Second Iteration**
 1. Implement multiplayer functionality
   - MultiPeerConnectivity